google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

 This is doing the same as the previous example, but doesn't need the separate "sequence" variable.
 Our reduce callback is called for each item in the array. "sequence" is `Promise.resolve()` the first time around, but for the rest of the calls "sequence" is whatever we returned from the previous call. `array.reduce` is really useful for boiling an array down to a single value, which in this case is a promise.

-Let's put it all together…
+Let's put it all together:

     getJSON('story.json').then(function(story) {
       addHtmlToPage(story.heading);